 Pain Medications: potentially deadly

-Call an ambulance immediately and lay the person on his side to avoid choking if they vomit.
+Call an ambulance immediately and lay the person on their side to avoid choking if they vomit.
 Make sure their air passage is clear.

 An increasing number of GHB overdoses are occurring within the gay/bisexual community.
 Within the gay community, it is primarily used as a euphoric club drug at circuit parties, dance clubs, or raves, or for its supposed muscle-building capabilities.
 Like alcohol, GHB lowers inhibitions, often resulting in regrettable, unsafe sexual activity.
 GHB also incites spontaneous erections, which may lead to unexpected sexual experiences.
 This facet is one of the reasons it is found desirable in the gay party scene.
 Club drugs, however, prove to be one of the greatest limiting factors in engaging in safe sex.
 When sex is unsafe, the potential for spreading AIDS and STI’s increases greatly.
 Just have condoms and lube easily accessible and prepare well for the night ahead.